IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 * `tif/WD-76845-097.ome.tif`: stitched and registered 40-channel OME-TIFF pyramid file containing t-CyCIF images for the SARDANA-097 image

 ## Target Immunomarker Channels
-Although the SARDANA-097 dataset consists of 40 total channels, several represent signals from secondary antibodies alone (used to block non-specific antibody binding) or were otherwise deemed unsuitable for the purposes of this challenge When developing classifiers, please only use the following channels:
+Although the SARDANA-097 dataset comprises a total of 40 channels, only 21 were used in the curation of microscopy artifacts, as several channels represented signals from secondary antibodies alone (used to block non-specific antibody binding) or were otherwise determined to be unsuitable for the purposes of this challenge.
+When developing classifiers, please use the following channels:

 ```
 'Hoechst0', 'anti_CD3', 'anti_CD45RO', 'Keratin_570', 'aSMA_660', 'CD4_488', 'CD45_PE', 'PD1_647', 'CD20_488', 'CD68_555', 'CD8a_660', 'CD163_488', 'FOXP3_570', 'PDL1_647', 'Ecad_488', 'Vimentin_555', 'CDX2_647', 'LaminABC_488',